Concordium/concordium-rust-smart-contracts/examples/README.md

 - [credential-registry](./credential-registry/) A contract for storing and managing public data of verifiable credentials.
 - [sponsoredTransactions](./cis3-nft-sponsored-txs) A contract implementing the sponsored transaction mechanism (CIS3 standard).
 - [smartContractUpgrade](./smart-contract-upgrade) An example of how to upgrade a smart contract.
 The state is migrated during the upgrade.
+- [smart-contract-oracle](./smart-contract-oracle) An example of how to read price data from the umbrella oracle.

 ## Running the tests